apache/directory-fortress-enmasse/README-QUICKSTART.md

 ___________________________________________________________________________________
 ## SECTION 5.
 Table with External Config Switches

+ Below is the list of Fortress config properties that can be set via Java System Property.

 |  #  |  Name                            | Sample Values                      |
 | --- | -------------------------------- | ---------------------------------- |
 |   1 | fortress.host                    | localhost, myhostname, 10.14.74.28 |